Reginald Pole: Early life

 Pole was born at Stourton Castle, Staffordshire, on 12 March 1500, the third son of Sir Richard Pole and Margaret Pole, 8th Countess of Salisbury.
 He was named after the now beatified Reginald of Orleans, O.P.
 His maternal grandparents were George Plantagenet, 1st Duke of Clarence, and Isabel Neville, Duchess of Clarence; thus he was a great-nephew of kings Edward IV and Richard III and a great-grandson of Richard Neville, 16th Earl of Warwick.

 Accounts vary as to where Pole received his early education: either Sheen Priory, Christchurch or Canterbury.
 Shortly thereafter, he matriculated at Magdalen College, Oxford, in 1512.
 At Oxford he was taught by William Latimer, his principal tutor, and Thomas Linacre, who taught him at some point between 1518 and 1520.
-In 1512, Henry VIII had paid him a pension of £12, renewed the following year; intended to go towards his education.
+In 1512, Henry VIII, who was his second cousin, had paid him a pension of £12, renewed the following year; intended to go towards his education.
 Pole graduated with a BA degree on 27 June 1515.
 In February 1518, King Henry granted him the deanery of Wimborne Minster, Dorset.
 He went on to be Prebendary of Salisbury, and Dean of Exeter in 1527.
-On 19 March 1518 he was appointed prebend of Ruscombe Southbury, Salisbury, only to exchange that on 10 April 1519 for Yetminster secunda.
+On 19 March 1518 he was appointed prebend of Ruscombe Southbury, Salisbury, only to exchange that on 10 April 1519 for "Yetminster secunda".
 He was also a canon in York, and had several other livings, albeit not yet ordained a priest.
 Assisted by Bishop Edward Foxe, he represented Henry VIII in Paris in 1529, probing general opinion among theologians of the Sorbonne on the annulment of Henry's marriage with Catherine of Aragon.